Dun dun. Dun dun. Dun dun…. They’re here….. nature’s Halloween decoration…

 It’s Spider Season!

 It comes without fail every year.
-In what feels like a blink of an eye every tree, bush, and building corner are covered in shiny interwoven silk with a beady eyed creature lurking somewhere nearby.
+In what feels like a blink of an eye every tree, bush, and building corner is covered in shiny interwoven silk with a beady-eyed creature lurking somewhere nearby.

 If you’re like most people, this is probably your least favorite time of the year.
 The occurrence of these little eight-legged animals provokes feelings ranging from mild disgust to outlandish fear.
 A lot of this fear comes from misinformation we’ve been given for a long time.
 So, let’s debunk some of these myths, shall we?

 Myth #1 – “Spiders have dangerous venom that could kill.”